-A large property loss can dramatically impact an organization's productivity and profitability.
+A large property loss coupled with the existence or threat of COVID-19 can dramatically impact a property claim outcome and lengthen the time it takes to get back into business.
 It is important to review your property insurance policy prior to an event to ensure the coverage limits, terms and conditions are adequate for your locations and needs.
 If assistance is needed in understanding your insurance policy, please contact your USI representative or insurance carrier.